portworx/px-docs/scheduler/kubernetes/install.md

 | token       	| (Optional) Portworx lighthouse token for cluster.                                                                                                                                        	| token=a980f3a8-5091-4d9c-871a-cbbeb030d1e6        	|
 | env         	| (Optional) Comma-separated list of environment variables that will be exported to portworx.                                                                                              	| env=API_SERVER=http://lighthouse-new.portworx.com 	|
 | coreos       	| (Optional) Specifies that target nodes are coreos.                                                                                                                                      	| coreos=true                                           |

+#### Scaling
+Portworx is deployed as a `Daemon Set`.
+Therefore it automatically scales as you grow your Kubernetes cluster.
+There are no additional requirements to install Portworx on the new nodes in your Kubernetes cluster.

 #### Examples
 ```